AaronRMartinez/AaronRMartinez/README.md

 **Vulnerability Management Program Implementation Lab**

-The Vulnerability Management Program Implementation lab demonstrates a simulated implementation of a comprehensive Vulnerability Management Program (VMP) within an organization.
+In my Vulnerability Management Program Implementation lab, I simulated the implementation of a comprehensive Vulnerability Management Program (VMP) within an organization.
 The project documents the journey from having no existing vulnerability management practices to the successful establishment and execution of a formalized program.

 <a href="https://github.com/AaronRMartinez/Vulnerability-Management-Program-Implementation">Vulnerability Management Program Implementation Project Link</a>